rpivo/hetzner-kubernetes/README.md

 - **Docker Hub**: one free-to-use private image repo is allowed per Docker account
 - **GitHub Workflows**: a delightful way to deploy Docker and Terraform resoures
 - **Bitnami Sealed Secrets**: an easy way to manage Kubernetes secrets in Argo CD

-## Defining High Availability

-Claude (Anthropic) defines High Availability for Kubernetes like this:

-> For Kubernetes specifically, high availability means:
->
-> - Control plane redundancy (multiple master nodes)
-> - Distributed state storage (usually via etcd clusters)
-> - Worker node redundancy for hosting application workloads
-> - Load balancing capabilities for both internal cluster components and external traffic
->
-> The goal is to ensure that the system can continue to operate without significant service disruption even when components fail, scheduled maintenance occurs, or during unexpected peak loads.

 <hr />